sjd69/Applied_Cryptography/phase2-init/doc/usage.md

 ## Running the File Server

 To start the File Server:
- - Enter the directory containing `RunFileServer.class`
+ - Enter the src directory containing `RunFileServer.class`
  - Type `java RunFileServer`

 The file server will create a shared_files inside the working directory if one does not exist.
 The file server is now online.

 ## Running MyClient
 First, run both the GroupServer and the FileServer in seperate terminals as stated above.
+ - Enter the src directory containing `MyClient.class`
+ - Type `java MyClient`
  - Login when prompted for your username
  - Use the menu prompts to interact with either the GroupServer or the FileServer